 Traces and pads near the edge of a high voltage PCB require special design consideration to protect them from machining damage.

-My grandmother will disagree, but mistakes in a PCB design are much more serious than mistakes in a jigsaw puzzle.
+My grandmother will disagree, but mistakes in a Printed Circuit Board design are much more serious than mistakes in a jigsaw puzzle.
 This is why you should make sure that you’re using the best tools possible.
 An especially helpful feature in design software, like Altium Designer, is setting your own design rules.
 That way you don’t have to remember spacing distance and solder ball size while you’re optimizing a layout with only rounded tracks.

 Check out Altium Designer in action...